What is Azure Government?

 - Deploy with Azure DevOps Services

-- Connect with SQL Server Management Studio
+- Develop with SQL Server Management Studio

-- Connect to Storage in Azure Government
+- Develop with Storage API on Azure Government